School Handbook

 USE OF CELLULAR PHONES AND ELECTRONIC DEVICES

-Student may not use cell phones on campus for any reason between 7:30 a.m. and 4:30 p.m..
-For emergencies, students may use the phone in the office lobby.
-It is recognized that parents may provide their students with cell phones for safety and coordination issues after school.
-However, cell phones must remain turned off during school hours and be kept in the student’s locker.
-If a cell phone is seen or heard it will be confiscated and turned into the principal’s office.
+If a cell phone is seen or heard during the school day in an unauthorized location, it will be confiscated and turned into the principal’s office.
 Only a parent may retrieve the confiscated phone.
 Students who have their cell phone confiscated for unauthorized use waive their right to privacy.
 Confiscated phones may be examined, including numbers called, pictures, texts, etc. On the third infraction of this policy, the student will not be allowed to bring a cell phone on campus for the remainder of the year.
-Continued infraction will result in ISS.
+Continued infractions will result in OSS.
 Students may request special permission to use their cell phone from a teacher when the office phone is not available.

 SOCIAL NETWORKING